THE SEEKER

 MISTAKES AND SECOND CHANCES

-The second story starts in 1933 and goes to 1943.
+This second story starts in 1933 and goes to 1943.
 It is about Henry, the lost brother in Book One.
 It is also about Henry’s girlfriend, Caroline.

 Henry’s arm gets infected.
 Gangrene sets in, and to save his life, a surgeon performs an amputation.
 Caroline stays by Henry’s side, encouraging him to use his right hand to pursue his desire to become a syndicated cartoonist.